netidx/netidx-book/src/administration/admin.md

 don't hold, so this one visual check is what bootstraps trust — everything after it is pinned to the confirmed fingerprint automatically.

-You'll see the same glyph when you first connect to a cluster (confirming the CA's identity), and you can print any CA's glyph for out-of-band comparison with `netidx admin ca fingerprint` (optionally against a remote `ip:port`).
+You'll see the same glyph when you first connect to an admin domain (confirming the CA's identity), and you can print any CA's glyph for out-of-band comparison with `netidx admin ca fingerprint` (optionally against a remote `ip:port`).

+![A discovered admin domain with its CA glyph.
+The colored 8×8 image is compared alongside the grouped fingerprint code shown during trust confirmation.](../quick-start/workstation/05-select-network.png)

 ## Teardown